GMP cleaning and sanitation practices in pharmaceuticals

 This also can include residues from dead micro-organisms or endotoxins, which can contaminate injectable products.

-Biological contamination’s origins vary but include the environment, personnel, raw materials, contaminated water, and poorly cleaned or wet equipment.
+The origins of biological contamination vary but include the environment, personnel, raw materials, contaminated water, and poorly cleaned or wet equipment.

-While cleaning reduces biological contamination, sanitizing agents play an important role in killing microorganisms.
+While cleaning reduces biological contamination, sanitizing agents are important in killing microorganisms.

 When you are in business to prepare sterile products, production must be conducted in cleanrooms protected by High-Efficiency Particulate Air (HEPA) air filters.